popcorn-time-ru/popcorn-ru/Documentation/Debian-10-11.md

 ## Installation Process for Debian based systems
-We are now going to install all the required dependencies for the Popcorn Time Ru API.<br>
+We are now going to install all the required dependencies for the Popcorn Time API.<br>
 Make sure that all these commands are ran as the `root` user.<br>
 You can do this by running `sudo su`.<br>